The Romanian deadlift can be an effective exercise to improve the development of your glutes, low-back, and hamstrings.

 Pro Tip

 The cable pull-through can easily be modified to target different muscle groups.
-To target more of your adductor magnus (inner thigh) and glute medius (upper side glute), take a wider stance.
-To target more of your hamstrings and glute max (the part of your glutes where you sit down), take a narrow stance.
+Take a wider stance to target more of your adductor magnus (inner thigh) and glute medius (upper side glute).
+Take a narrow stance to target more of your hamstrings and glute max (the part of your glutes where you sit down)

 9. Floor-Lying Glute Ham Raise